 Staying Connected with the Leukemia and Lymphoma Society

-The Leukemia and Lymphoma Society held their “Staying Connected” program at Towson University for students majoring in Family Studies to inform them about pediatric cancer in the school system and give them the knowledge to better cope with this situation when it occurs.
+The Leukemia and Lymphoma Society held their annual “Staying Connected” program at Towson University to inform students majoring in family studies to inform them about pediatric cancer in the school system and give them the knowledge to better cope with this situation when it occurs.
 Karen is a two time leukemia survivor.
 She recently relapsed after almost 10 years in remission.
-Karen was one of five of her friends to relapse in just a few months.
-Karen made sure each of her friends had the support they needed by reaching out to their friends and making them a hundred link paper chain with messages on each one – one to read every day after their bone marrow transplant.
+Karen was the first of five of her friends to relapse in just a few months.
+Karen made sure each of her friends had the support they needed by reaching out to their peers and making them a hundred link paper chain with messages on each one – one to read every day after their bone marrow transplant.

 10th Annual Zachary Hebda Gala

 The 10th annual Zachary Hebda gala benefitted the Johns Hopkins Division of Pediatric Oncology.
 The gala was held Saturday, April 5th and the Naval Academy stadium in Annapolis, Maryland.
 The night included a formal sit down dinner, live and silent auction, and video of the pediatric oncology ambassador, Austin Logothetis.
 Austin stood up to personally thank the guests and let them know about his favorite summer activity, the Johns Hopkins Pediatric Oncology camp, Camp Sunrise.

 Zachary Hebda passed in 1999 after developing an infection from his bone marrow transplant.
 In memory of Zachary, his parents founded The Zachary Hebda Foundation fourteen years ago.
 Today, the Hebda Foundation holds two annual events, the 5K and Gala to support pediatric cancer research at Johns Hopkins Kimmel Cancer Center and Camp Sunrise.

 We thank them for their continued support and friendship.
 Learn more about The Zachary Hebda Foundation.